kwame-mintah/bionic-speed-reader-browser-extension/README.md

 ## Disclaimer

-This project is not afflicted with Bionic Reading (BR®).
+This project is not affiliated with Bionic Reading (BR®).
 All trademarks are the property of their respective owners.

 For more information on Bionic Reading and how it works, please see: https://bionic-reading.com/about/.
 Additionally, you can find the official Chrome extension [here](https://chrome.google.com/webstore/detail/bionic-reading/kdfkejelgkdjgfoolngegkhkiecmlflj).